-As of December 31, 2016, we had more than 1,700 customers with over 166,000 users in over 130 countries exclusive of the Runbook Acquisition.
+At December 31, 2017, we had approximately 2,200 customers and approximately 196,000 users in over 150 countries exclusive of onpremise software.
 Additionally, we continue to build strategic relationships with technology vendors, professional services firms, business process outsourcers, and resellers.

-We are a holding company and conduct our operations through our wholly-owned subsidiary, BlackLine Systems, Inc. BlackLine Systems, Inc. funded its business with investments from our founder and cash flows from operations until September 3, 2013, when we acquired BlackLine Systems, Inc. and Silver Lake Sumeru and Iconiq acquired a controlling interest in us, which we refer to as the "2013 Acquisition."
-We refer to Silver Lake Sumeru and Iconiq collectively as our "Investors."
+We are a holding company and conduct our operations through our wholly-owned subsidiary, BlackLine Systems, Inc. ("BlackLine Systems").
+BlackLine Systems funded its business with investments from our founder and cash flows from operations until September 3, 2013.
+On September 3, 2013, we acquired BlackLine Systems, and Silver Lake Sumeru and Iconiq acquired a controlling interest in us, which we refer to as the "2013 Acquisition."
 The 2013 Acquisition was accounted for as a business combination under GAAP and resulted in a change in accounting basis as of the date of the 2013 Acquisition.

-Our platform consists of seven core cloud-based products, including Account Reconciliation, Task Management, Transaction Matching, Journal Entry, Variance Analysis, Consolidation Integrity Manager, and Daily Reconciliation.
+Our platform consists of eight core cloud-based products, including Transaction Matching, Account Reconciliations, Consolidation Integrity Manager, Daily Reconciliations, Journal Entry, Variance Analysis, Task Management and Insights.
 Customers typically purchase these products in packages that we refer to as solutions, but they have the option to purchase these products individually.
-Current solutions include Reconciliation Management and Financial Close Management, as well as, Intercompany Hub and Insights, which were introduced in November 2015.
+Current solutions include Balance Sheet Integrity, Close Process Management, Accounting Process Automation, Finance Transformation, Intercompany Hub and Smart Close.

-We derived approximately 95% of our revenue from subscriptions to our cloud-based software platform and approximately 5% from professional services for the year ended December 31, 2016.
+We derived approximately 95% of our revenue from subscriptions to our cloud-based software platform and approximately 5% from professional services for the year ended December 31, 2017.
 The majority of subscriptions are sold through one-year non-cancellable contracts, with a growing percentage of subscriptions sold through three-year contracts.
 We price our subscriptions based on a number of factors, primarily the number of users having access to the products and the number of products purchased by the customer.
 Subscription revenue is recognized ratably over the term of the customer agreement.
 The first year of subscription fees are typically payable within 30 days after execution of a contract, and thereafter upon renewal.